-A bad ad disrupts the user experience and may contain anything from offensive or inappropriate content, and at the far end of the spectrum, may contain malicious code that hijacks a user’s browser and redirects them to questionable landing pages.
+A bad ad disrupts the user experience on web pages or mobile devices.
+In some cases, it’s an ad that contains offensive or inappropriate content.
+At the far end of the spectrum, it can even be an ad with malicious code that hijacks users’ browsers and redirects them to questionable landing pages.

-In one category, there is no correlation between the ad creative and the content of the landing page it leads to.
+- There is no correlation between the ad creative and the content of the landing page or site it leads to.

-In the third, the ad leads out to phishing scams, links to download malicious code, and other tactics meant to harm the user and enrich criminal enterprises.
+- The ad tricks users into thinking they are going to read about a celebrity or a product but leads to phishing scams, Trojan horses, links to download malware, and other tactics meant to harm the user and support criminal enterprises.

 Where do bad ads come from?

 Bad ads enter the ecosystem at various points along the supply chain.
 They can enter users’ devices in direct-sold campaigns or via programmatic channels, as inventory from exchanges or networks.

 There’s a common misconception that higher CPMs act as a barrier to criminals who aim to deploy harmful code or launch scams through ad slots.
 But sophisticated cybercriminals are more than willing to pay high CPMs.
 And they don’t always have to—a fraudulent advertiser is often able to meet nefarious goals and disrupt the user experience at a lower cost.
 When CPMs fall, scammers can access inventory that under normal circumstances, would sell to a deep-pocketed premium advertiser.
 So, by extension, low CPMs basically present an invitation to scammers, fraudsters, and hackers.